ashleeradka/boardgamer_client/README.md

 # Boardgamer Client

-A web app for users who love board games to track their collection and see and share favorite games with friends.
+A web app for users who love board games to track their collection and share favorite games with friends.
 Check it out at https://boardgamer-app.herokuapp.com/login.

 ## Built With
 * React